OrderedSet86/flow2/math.md

 We need some way to programmatically insert source and sink nodes based on the scenario at hand.
 We cannot simply observe the chart afterwards and say "there is an excess" as this will not count as a valid solution to the linear system of equations and therefore never be found by the original program.

+## Linear Programming and Selecting an Objective Function

 One solution is to extend the linear system of equations into a linear program, which allows for specifying an objective function.
 My first approach at solving this problem was:

 1. Insert Source and Sink nodes for every ingredient that is not already a source/sink (ie, IngredientNodes with >0 inputs and >0 outputs).